JavierSiliacay/JavierSiliacay/README.md

 - 💧 **pH Monitoring with LED Indicator**: LED-based pH level detection system

 - 🌬️ **Windmill Energy System**: Simulated windmill generating voltage based on wind speed

+- 🗑️ **Automated Waste Segregator**: using IR and rain sensors with a stepper and servo system to detect and sort wet and dry objects.

 ### Educational Ethical Hacking Projects but private:
 - 📡 **WiFi Deauther Project**